shagun303/Assignment-1/README.md

-# 🌟 CodeResite Assignment - Git & GitHub Practice
+# 🌟 CodeResite Assignment-1 - Git & GitHub Practice

 Welcome to the **CodeResite Assignment** 👨‍🏫
 This task is designed to help you practice Git, GitHub, and basic coding workflows.